BrianPin/brianpin.github.io/_posts/2016-07-02-udacity-course-work-note.markdown

 ---
 layout: post
 comments: true
-title: Libraries and Functions Used in Assignment
+title: Numpy functions used in the course
 ---

 # Machine Learning Libraries and Functions Used in Assignment